Damianjacob/MS4_breadit/breadit/README.md

 - 14. As a registered user I want to be able to remove my posts so that I can delete them if I don't like them anymore.

 ### Leaving Comments
+This is where registered users can leave a comment.
 <details>
 <summary>Comments</summary>
 <img src='https://github.com/Damianjacob/MS4_breadit/blob/main/breadit/docs/features/post-detail2.png' alt='comment screenshot'>